JuliaGraphics/ColorSchemes.jl/docs/src/basics.md

 found 1 result for "dull"
 ```

+If you want to make more advanced ColorSchemes, use linear-segment dictionaries or indexed lists, and use functions to generate color values, see the `make_colorscheme()` function in the [ColorSchemeTools.jl](https://github.com/JuliaGraphics/ColorSchemeTools.jl) package.

 ## Continuous color sampling

-You can access the specific colors of a colorscheme by indexing (eg `leonardo[2]` or `leonardo[2:20]`).
-Or you can sample a colorscheme at a point between 0.0 and 1.0 as if it were a continuous range of colors:
+You can access the specific colors of a colorscheme by indexing (eg `leonardo[2]` or `leonardo[5:end]`).
+Or you can sample a ColorScheme at a point between 0.0 and 1.0 as if it were a continuous range of colors:

 ```
 get(leonardo, 0.5)